 We know this would not have been possible without the tireless advocacy and support of our 10,000 members.
-Join our movement today to make these commitments real.
+Join our movement today to make sure these commitments are realized.

 We have long pressured the City to build street infrastructure that protects people who bike.
 We know that one of the biggest reasons that people don’t bike to work every day is that they don’t feel safe.
 We thank and commend Mayor Breed for hearing our calls and streamlining the process to deliver safety projects.